dafny-lang/dafny/Source/DafnyStandardLibraries/src/Std/Parsers/README.md

 expected ' '
 ```

-Here is the equivalent using parser builders:
+Here is the equivalent using parser builders, abbreviated version:

 <!-- %check-verify -->
 ```dafny